+At Pathrise, we have helped 1,000+ people land great jobs in tech through training and preparation.
+Therefore, we know the pitfalls pretty well.
 It’s interesting how many people go into interviews without planning the questions they are going to ask at the end.
-They know this will come up, but they think that they don’t need to prepare – instead planning to wing it.
+Even though they know it will come up, they decide to wing it rather than taking the time to prepare.

-When spending time preparing for your interviews, coming up with questions to ask at the end should be part of your routine.
-Asking good questions can often give you the final push when it comes to interviewer feedback.
+When spending time preparing for your interviews by practicing behavioral interview questions from top tech companies, writing down some questions to ask at the end should be part of your routine.
+Being thoughtful and engaging during this time can often give you the final push when it comes to interviewer feedback.

-The recruiters and advisors at Pathrise have interviewed hundreds of people and when they are asked good questions, they always write them down in their notes, a practice that a lot of interviewers follow.
-These notes are then used to determine if the candidate would accept the position and remain interested in the role in the long term.
+As a mentor at Pathrise and former senior marketing manager, I have interviewed hundreds of people and I always write them down good questions that are asked.
+This is a common practice that a lot of interviewers follow.
+That is because strong questions from the candidate can help determine if they will accept the role, remain interested in the long term, and do well on the team.
 In short, these questions affect the decision to move forward and/or extend an offer.

 So, we’ve come up with the 10 best questions to ask in marketing interviews to ensure they show you are driven to work hard, willing to learn, and excited about the company and its mission.